dhairyathakker25/knowledgeBaseApp/readme.md

 **Still To Come**

-1. docker build
+1. K8's Integration
-2. replace In memory database H2 with Postgresql (Docker image)
+2. Unit Tests using Junit and Mockito
-3. K8's Integration
+3. Functional/Integration test
-4. Unit Tests using Junit and Mockito
+4. Performance Test using Gatling
-5. Functional/Integration test
+5. Liquibase
-6. Performance Test using Gatling
+6. deploy to K'8 cluster on EKS.

 **Author**